 The first winners, in 2003, were Richard Fenhalls & Heather Milne-Taylor, who went on to check every detail of the 2004 and 2005 road route, for which we were most grateful.
 This remains an event put together by active competitors, for competitors.

-Join us in Wales - you've terrific roads and tight organisation to look forward to on this year's Three Castles Welsh Classic Trial, too.
+Join us in Wales - you've terrific roads and tight organisation to look forward to on the next Three Castles Trial, too.
 It'll be great fun - and after all, that's what it's all about.